zerospiel/docs/docs/admin-installation.md

 This section assumes that you already have a kubernetes cluster installed.
 If you need to setup a cluster you can follow the [Create and prepare a Kubernetes cluster with k0s](#create-and-prepare-a-kubernetes-cluster-with-k0s) guide.

 > NOTE:
-> While it is technically possible to run k0rdent on an existing cluster, using a fresh cluster is recommended to avoid conflicts with pre-instalked components.
+> While it is technically possible to run k0rdent on an existing cluster, using a fresh cluster is recommended to avoid conflicts with pre-installed components.

 The actual management cluster is a Kubernetes cluster with the k0rdent application installed.
 The simplest way to install k0rdent is through its Helm chart.
 You can find the latest release [here](https://github.com/k0rdent/kcm/tags), and from there you can deploy the Helm chart, as in: